Nearly 60 per cent of Australians have limited ability to understand and use health information.

 - poorer ability to take medications appropriately

-- Lower rates of preventative health activities like flu vaccines, cancer screenings
+- lower rates of preventative health activities, such as flu vaccination and cancer screening

-- Increased healthcare costs for the individual and health system
+- increased health care costs, for the individual and the health care system

 - less active self-management.

-Read more about the impacts on health outcomes in our document Communicating with patients: improving health literacy and outcomes (.pdf, 304kb).
+Read more about the effects of poor health literacy on health outcomes in our document Communicating with patients: improving health literacy and outcomes.

-NWMPHN is working to support primary care in our region become accessible and equitable to improve patient outcomes.
-We do this by addressing the environments in which people access healthcare and through the following activities:
+We do this by addressing the environments in which people access health care, and through the following activities:

 - small group learning for practice managers

 - health literacy initiatives in refugee and asylum-seeker health

 - health literacy awareness videos for primary care workers